-5) According to a study done by SHRM, managers struggled to complete their reviews on time - as many as 50% of employee’s evaluations were overdue by 30 days or more.
+5) Managers struggle to complete their reviews on time – as many as 50% of employee’s evaluations were overdue by 30 days or more.
 (Source: SHRM)

 Yikes!
-Performance reviews can be time-consuming for managers, particularly if organizations expect manager to only assess performance over the year (how will they accurately remember employees' performance).
+Performance reviews can be time-consuming for managers, particularly if organizations expect managers to only assess performance once a year (how will they accurately remember employees’ performance).
 Organizations need to have systems in place that help their managers stay on top of employee performance.

-8) 70% of companies said there should be a stronger link between performance management and other talent considerations.
+8) 70% of companies say there should be a stronger link between performance management and other talent considerations.
 (Source: Clear Company)

-How are talent decisions being made if not taking into account employee performance?
+How are talent decisions being made if these decisions do not take into account employee performance throughout the year?
 Organizations need performance management systems that allow for better training and talent decisions.

-9-10) 80% of Gen Y said they prefer on-the-spot recognition over formal reviews.
-(Source: Linkedin) 63% of Gen Z said they want to hear timely, constructive performance feedback throughout the year.
+9-10) 80% of Gen Y say they prefer on-the-spot recognition over formal reviews.
+(Source: Linkedin) 63% of Gen Z say they want to hear timely, constructive performance feedback throughout the year.
 (Source: Cision)

 New generations are populating the workforce, and they do not like once-a-year-assessments.
-Organizations need to adapt to this new generation of work which includes adding continuous feedback and recognition into performance management practices.
+Organizations need to adapt to this new generation of work; this includes adding continuous feedback and recognition into performance management practices.

 11) Only about 50% of the workforce strongly feels as though they understand work expectations.
 (Source: Clear Company)

 Communicating employee expectations should be top priority for an organization.
-It hard tough to evaluate employee’s performance if they are unsure what they should be doing in the first place.
-Effective performance management starts with clearly communicating expectation and objectives.
+Effective performance management starts with clearly communicating expectations and objectives.